redhat-developer/vscode-didact/Contributing.md

 * Check that someone listed as _submitter_ in Jenkinsfile is available
 * Create a tag
 * Push the tag to vscode-vscode repository, it will trigger a build after few minutes
-* Check build is working fine on [Travis CI](https://travis-ci.com/redhat-developer/vscode-didact/)
+* Check build is working fine on [Circle CI](https://app.circleci.com/pipelines/github/redhat-developer/vscode-didact)
 * Start build on [Jenkins CI](https://studio-jenkins-csb-codeready.cloud.paas.psi.redhat.com/job/Fuse/job/VSCode/job/vscode-didact-release/) with _publishToMarketPlace_ parameter checked
 * Wait the build is waiting on step _Publish to Marketplace_
 * Ensure you are logged in